 Netanyahu made the comments Sunday at the regular Cabinet meeting.

 The bill, which has been roundly condemned by the Reform and Conservative movements in the United States, Israel and in other countries in the Diaspora because it centralizes conversion in the hands of the Orthodox Rabbinate, could come up for a first reading this week.

-Netanyahu has said he is working to make sure that the bill does not reach the Knesset floor.
-On Sunday he said that he will instruct his Likud Party lawmakers to vote against the bill if it comes to a vote.
+Netanyahu has said he is working to make sure the bill does not reach the Knesset floor; on Sunday he said that he will instruct his Likud lawmakers to vote against the bill if it comes to a vote.

-Over the weekend Lieberman decried the state budget, which his lawmakers voted against, for taking away funds from portfolios held by his ministers, and last Friday, Lieberman appointed an acting United Nations ambassador without Netanyahu’s approval.
+Over the weekend Lieberman decried the state budget, which his lawmakers voted against, for taking away funds from portfolios held by his ministers, and on Friday, Lieberman, who is Israel’s foreign minister, appointed an acting United Nations ambassador without Netanyahu’s approval.